mhmdnsr-dev/booking-investigation/booking-module-investigation.md

 ---

-## 🚫 Endpoint: `branchSelection/selectBranch`
+## 🏢 Endpoint: POST `branchSelection/selectBranch`

 ### 📄 Description
 This endpoint is triggered when a user selects a branch in the branch selection dropdown.
-It returns some backend data, but it is **not used meaningfully** anywhere in the frontend or backend logic.
+It returns some backend data, but it is **not used meaningfully** anywhere in the frontend.

----

 ### 📥 Current Behavior